 In addition to the state's EOG/EOC scores, RCS will use NWEA MAP scores to monitor student growth and proficiency in Math and ELA.
-NWEA is administered NWEA provides detailed data times per year. strengths/weaknesses in reading and math.
-The data will identify specific deficiencies and strengths that teachers will remediation/acceleration is scheduled during the day and for quizzes/tests.
+NWEA is administered provides detailed NWEA per year. data strengths/weaknesses in reading and math.
+The data will identify specific deficiencies and strengths that teachers will use remediation/acceleration is scheduled during the day and for quizzes/tests.